fabiomercorio/fabiomercorio.github.io/index.md

 ---
 ### ``News``
 - ``Publication`` Three PhD students of our research team have got two student papers accepted at [AAAI-21](https://aaai.org/Conferences/AAAI-21/student-abstract-call/), and one at [AAAI-21 demo track](https://aaai.org/Conferences/AAAI-21/aaai21demoscall/).
 Congrats to [@AnnaGiabelli](https://www.unimib.it/anna-giabelli), [@AndreaSeveso](https://www.unimib.it/andrea-seveso), and [@NavidNobani](https://www.unimib.it/navid-nobani)
-- ``New Grant`` Happy to lead the research activity of a new project granted by Eurostat+Cedefop for building the European Web Intelligence Hub, putting AI into Labour Market for whole 27+1 EU Country (2021-2024) More details soon, stay tuned!
+- ``New Grant`` Happy to lead the research team of a new project granted by Eurostat+Cedefop for building the European Web Intelligence Hub, putting AI into Labour Market for whole 27+1 EU Country (2021-2024) More details soon, stay tuned!

 ### ``Updates 2020``
 - ``Position`` Honoured to be elected as Deputy Director of [CRISP Research Centre](https://www.crisp-org.it/)